0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 When the smart contract receives a transaction for sequencing into batches, it creates a cryptographic pointer for each batch.

-These pointers play a crucial role in identifying a batch uniquely, specifying its position, and encapsulating its data.
+These pointers identify a batch and specify its position.

 Subsequently, provers utilize these pointers as references during the proving process, allowing them to precisely identify the batch being proved and retrieve its associated data.